Tomato Timer šŸ…

 What is a tomato timer?

-Why is it called a tomato timer?
+What is the reason why it is referred to as a tomato timer?